Skip to main content

 The Bottom Line

 Not every fender bender requires a lawsuit or even an insurance claim.
 But "minor" accidents in NC are more complicated than they seem.
-Hidden vehicle damage, delayed injuries, and the $1,000 reporting threshold mean what feels like a small incident can have significant consequences.
-The safest approach is to document everything, get a professional damage estimate, see a doctor if you have any symptoms, and make an informed decision about whether to file a claim.
+The 2025 SDIP surcharge thresholds ($2,300 and $3,850) determine whether filing a claim costs more than paying out-of-pocket.
+The MIST adjuster defense uses low damage photos against your injury claim.
+And adjusters call within 24 hours -- before your whiplash symptoms have fully appeared.
+The safest approach is to document everything, get a professional damage estimate, see a doctor if you have any symptoms, and run the break-even math before making any filing decision.

 The $1,000 Question: When Is a Fender Bender "Minor"?